-I was thinking the other day about what it is that we do that helps us save money.
-Because we have been frugal for so long it can really hard to identify what you do because often it is about what you don’t do or buy.
+Because we have been frugal for so long it can really hard to identify what you do because often it is about what you don’t do.

-It’s when I compare things going on in DD1’s life to ours that I realise quite often it’s not about buying cheaper stuff, it’s more likely to be about not buying full stop.
+I’ve realised that often it’s not about buying cheaper stuff, it’s more likely to be about not buying full stop.